Try our free ROI calculator. Discover your site's revenue potential.

 (Note: This does not mean that there are two different indexes.
 It means that, no matter if your desktop’s SEO is on point, if your mobile site is lacking, you’ll be judged by that results.)

-Although it doesn’t sound like much, but for websites showing less content on mobile or those performing poorly on mobile optimization, it means lower rankings and a big shift in position across the SERPs.
-By providing great user experience (UX) and content on both versions, you have more opportunity to grow their organic performance and secure their positions.
+Now, mobile-first indexing may not sound like much, but for websites showing less content on mobile or performing poorly on mobile optimization (especially those that are built with JavaScript frameworks), it means lower rankings and a big shift in position across the SERPs.

 General Challenges with Mobile-First Indexing